 This gives a point-wise norm on smooth forms $\omega$ of type $(p,q)$ on $\mathcal{M}_{0,n}$, and defines an $L^{2}$ norm $||\omega||_{2}$.
 One defines thus a simplicial complex by setting $\mathcal{F}^{p,q}(\mathcal{M}_{0,n}):=\{\omega | ||\omega||_{2}<\infty, ||\bar{\partial}\omega||_{2}<\infty\}$.
 A Dolbeault type of complex, $(\mathcal{F}^{p,*}(\mathcal{M}_{0,n+1}),\bar{\partial})$ for each $p \geq 0$ can be defined, from this definition.
-The existence of such a complex allows the definition of an $q$--th $L^{2}$--cohomology group.
+The existence of such a complex allows the definition of an $q$-th $L^{2}$-cohomology group.
 It is usually denoted by $H_{{2}}^{p,q}(\mathcal{M}_{0,n})$, in the literature.
 See for more details~\cite{{PS1},{PS2}}.

-From the well known constructions in~\cite{{PS1},{PS2}}, a subtile change of variables leads to define locally a K\"ahler metric on the smooth part of the moduli space $\mathcal{M}_{0,n+1}$, in the neighborhood of the fat diagonal $\{x_i=x_j\, |\, i\neq j\}$, which leads to defining a norm with respect to the metric.
+A subtile change of variables leads to define locally a K\"ahler metric on the smooth part of the moduli space $\mathcal{M}_{0,n+1}$, in the neighborhood of the fat diagonal $\{x_i=x_j| i\neq j\}$.
+This construction allows to define a norm with respect to the metric.
+Using this tool, we can apply results from~\cite{{DF},{D},{O}} to describe the $L^2$-cohomology.

-Finally, using this tool, we can apply results from~\cite{{DF},{D},{O}} to describe the $L^2$--cohomology.
 Choose a ball $B_{r}$, centered at 0 and of radius $r$, such that $\sum_{i=1}^{n}|x_{i}|^{2}\ll1$.
 Consider the Euclidean distance between a pair of points $x_i$ and $x_j$, where those points lie in the interior of the ball of radius $r$.
 Set

 and